USDA Urged To Remove Dairy Category From 2025 Dietary Guidelines

 Adobe Stock Dairy milk is drunk by most US households

-Dairy-free campaign group Switch4Good, alongside dozens of dietitians and other healthcare professionals, is calling for the USDA to remove the dairy category and instead add dairy to the protein category.
+Dairy-free nonprofit Switch4Good, alongside dozens of dietitians and other healthcare professionals, is calling for the USDA to remove the dairy category and instead add dairy to the protein category.
 Switch4Good states that it’s looking to make “small incremental changes” as the USDA is highly unlikely to remove dairy entirely due to its close “ties to the dairy industry.”

 “The goal of the Dietary Guidelines for Americans (DGA) is to provide evidence-based guidance that Americans of all cultures, ethnicities, and dietary ideologies can relate to and can implement in their daily diet,” the Switch4Good letter begins.
 “Unfortunately, the current DGA is not meeting people where they are in this sense.
 Dairy has its own dedicated category, yet it is not a food eaten by all Americans, including the many ethnic minorities who do not consume it as part of their habitual diets.”